Transipedia/KaMRaT/README.md

 -----
 KaMRaT is a C++ tool for finding substrings with interesting properties in large NGS datasets.

-KaMRaT requires a k-mer count matrix extracted from the NGS files (e.g. with Jellyfish), and labels for each sample.
+KaMRaT requires a k-mer count matrix extracted from the NGS files (e.g. with Jellyfish), and potential design table or FASTA file (see below for more information).

 KaMRaT then provides a set of tools for reducing the k-mer matrix and extending k-mers to longer contigs.
-The main subfunctions are:
+The main modules are:

 - kamrat index: index feature* count table on disk
-- kamrat merge: merge k-mers into contigs, produces a contig count table
+- kamrat filter: remove/retain features* by expression level
-- kamrat filter: exclude/retain features* by expression level
+- kamrat mask: remove/retain k-mers matching given fasta sequences
-- kamrat mask: exclude/retain *k*-mers matching given fasta sequences
+- kamrat merge: merge k-mers into contigs
-- kamrat rank: rank features* according to labels and statistical test
+- kamrat rank: rank features* by classification performance, statistical significance, correlation, or variability
 - kamrat query: estimate count vectors of given list of contigs

-Note: \*	features can be not only *k*-mers or *k*-mer contigs, but also general features such as genes or transcripts.
+  Note: \*	features can be not only k-mers or k-mer contigs, but also general features such as genes or transcripts.

 KaMRaT means "k-mer Matrix Reduction Toolkit", or "k-mer Matrix, Really Tremendous !".